bannerism/rust/README.md

 ## Contributors ✨

-Thanks goes to the wonderful people listed in [AUTHORS.md](./AUTHORS.md) 🎉
+Thanks goes to the wonderful people listed in [AUTHORS.md](./AUTHORS.md) for making all of this possible and to NoBoilerPlate for the initial inspiration. 🎉